What are we to make of the Balfour Declaration today?

 (To read the full letter, see transcript below)

-Now it must be said that though it was the answer to literally billions of prayers throughout the two thousand year exile (just think of it – three times every day by millions of Jews – for two millennia!) not to mention the fulfillment of prophecies uttered by almost every Biblical prophet, this declaration has caused more than a little consternation.
+Now it must be said that although it was the answer to literally billions of prayers (just think of it – three times every day by millions of Jews – for two millennia!) not to mention the fulfillment of prophecies uttered by almost every Biblical prophet, this declaration has caused more than a little consternation.
 Palestinian leaders are demanding an apology from the British government for giving away what was not theirs to give.

 After the passing of a hundred years, most have forgotten that it was not a unilateral act of the UK.
 There was no UN at that time, or even League of Nations, but in the wake of the Turks finally losing their grip on the countries in the Levant, several nations were allied in agreement that there should be some provision made for the Jewish people within Palestine.